jundalisay/spblist/content/en/research/yang/lecture/section-03.md

 In this case we can write ⌦ = ei! and the transformation of the gauge field becomes Aμ !
 Aμ + @μ !.

 Gauge symmetry is poorly named.
-It is not a symmetry of the system in the sense that it takes one physical state to a di↵erent physical state.
+It is not a symmetry of the system in the sense that it takes one physical state to a different physical state.

 Instead, it is a redundancy in our description of the system.
 This is familiar from electromagnetism and remains true in Yang-Mills theory.